aka: Alternate Fire

 Related but Different Secondary Fire:

-- Half-Life 2's shotgun alt-fires both barrels at once.
+- Half-Life's shotgun alt-fires both barrels at once.
 Which is funny, since it's not a double barreled shotgun.
 On the Real Life SPAS-12 the in-game shotgun is supposed to be, the "second barrel" is in fact the tube magazine.

-- In the same game, hand grenades can be thrown with the primary fire button or tossed underhand with the secondary.
+- In Half-Life 2, hand grenades can be thrown overhand with the primary fire button or tossed underhand with the secondary.
+If you're crouching while tossing them underhand, you'll roll them along the floor.

 - The pheropod's secondary effect is "come here, antlions".
 As opposed to "go over there, antlions", which is what you'll do far more often.